pramnora/julia/README.md

 Julia, is a FREE programming language.

-Julia is notably...
+The Julia programming language is designed to...

+ - work as 'fast' as C code
+ - is created with mathematical/scientific programming in mind
+ - can do parallelism
-- fast
+ - uses package manager
-- used in Scientific computing circles
-- can connect to a number of external libraries / (though, I myself have never actually done that before...?)
+ - can call functions from other languages: C/Python/Fortran
-- etc.
+ - -etc.

 -----

 ## INSTALLING JULIA ON LINUX MINT